Setting Up LDAP

 To integrate an LDAP server with TrueNAS, go to Directory Services > LDAP.

 Enter any LDAP server host names or IP addresses.
 Separate entries with an empty space.
-Entering multiple host names or IP addresses creates an LDAP failover priority list.
+Entering more than one host name or IP address creates an LDAP failover priority list.

 Enter the Base DN.